footworkjs/footwork-documentation/docs/route-binding.md

 1. The binding is now active until the element is removed from the DOM.
 It will respond to the configured event on the element.

-    When that event is triggered, its nearest parent router state is changed per the route binding configuration.
+1. Anytime the event is triggered, its nearest parent router state is changed per the route binding configuration.

+    The method defined by the [history option](#history-string-callback) (pushState/replaceState) on the route binding is the one used to manipulate the route.

 1. The element is removed from the DOM, its handler is unsubscribed from the event and the binding is disposed of.